eldarrak/FLightR/cran-comments.md

 ## Resubmission
-* fixed urls
-* fixed release date
+* fixed url

 ## Comment
- I use RcppArmadillo, so need to have it in package dependencies
+  I use RcppArmadillo::fastLmPure in my FLightR, so RcppArmadillo has to be in Imports but not
+  LinkingTo

 ---